oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.typ

   information that would reside in the element `$.vulnerabilities` the CSAF document SHOULD use another profile, e.g.~"Security Advisory".

-If the element `$.product_tree` exists, a user MUST assume that all products mentioned are affected.
+If the element `$.product_tree` exists, a user SHALL assume that all products mentioned are affected.

 == Profile 4: Security Advisory